go-irc/irc/README.md

 version increase unless they break the API.
 This library aims to follow the semver recommendations mentioned on gopkg.in.

-## Import and Branches
+## Import Paths

-Currently there are two main branches. `master` is where most development happens and will include fixes and new features the quickest. `v1` can be considered the stable branch. `master` will be frequently merged into `v1` when it is considered to be stable.
+All development happens on the `master` branch and when features are considered stable enough, a new release will be tagged.

-As a result of the two branches, there are multiple import locations.
+As a result of this, there are multiple import locations.

-* `gopkg.in/irc.v1` should be used to develop against the stable branch
+* `gopkg.in/irc.v1` should be used to develop against the commits tagged as stable
 * `github.com/go-irc/irc` should be used to develop against the master branch

 ## Example